 New Mexico Military Institute has a centralized advising system for high school cadets which is located in the Franklin Division of Academic Advising and College Placement and a faculty advising system for college cadets.
-A system of developmental advising is implemented whereby the advisor assists the student, through a series of advising sessions, through the stages in the development of his or her values and goals, both personal and educational.
+A system of developmental advising is implemented whereby the advisor assists the student, through a series of advising sessions, to clarify his or her values and personal and educational goals.
 Each student is assigned an academic advisor upon enrollment at New Mexico Military Institute.
+Each advisor/counselor is responsible for one high school grade level, moving progressively with that class from sixth class to graduation.
+Additionally, the International Student Advisor is located in DAACP, as is the NMMI Academy Prep Program.
 The academic advisor:

-Is a mentor and a student advocate, establishing a rapport with and a caring attitude toward the student, and providing support for the student as he/she learn to deal with the obligations in academics and the Corps of Cadets, as well as the pressures of being away from home,
+Is a mentor and a student advocate, establishing a rapport with and a caring attitude toward the student, and providing support for the student as he/she learn to deal with the obligations in academics and the Corps of Cadets, as well as the pressures of being away from home;

-Acts as resource person, providing information on a myriad of topics, such as course requirements, learning resources, job markets, and selection of colleges after NMMI,
+Acts as resource person, providing information on a myriad of topics, such as course requirements, learning resources, job markets, and selection of colleges after NMMI;